 As the automotive industry shifts toward connected cars and smart mobility, an added element of vulnerability arises, namely, the threat of cyber-attacks.
 As such, regulators and governments have worked to ensure that cybersecurity becomes an integral focus along every level of the automotive supply chain.

-This Upstream knowledge-hub serves as a home for information and educational resources regarding automotive cybersecurity standards and regulations, includes answers to frequently asked questions on the WP.29 CSMS regulation, and offers free tools to help OEMs and others in the automotive industry shift toward effective compliance.
+This Upstream knowledge-hub serves as a home for information and educational resources regarding automotive cybersecurity standards and regulations, includes answers to frequently asked questions on the WP.29 CSMS regulation and ISO/SAE 21434 standard, and offers free tools to help OEMs and others in the automotive industry shift toward effective compliance.

 White papers, blogs, videos, and additional resources

 Gap analysis and mapping tools to aid in regulatory compliance assessment

 Frequently asked questions about automotive cybersecurity standards and regulations

 Gain a better understanding of the background for the UNECE regulation, an overview of the requirements, an in-depth look into the main principles, and a preview into Upstream’s role.

 [Blog] On June 25, 2020, after roughly two years of preparations and revisions, the United Nations formally adopted two new regulations on automotive cybersecurity.

 [Blog] Understanding the ISO/SAE 21434 draft standard and Upstream Security’s solutions for effective compliance in the realm of automotive cybersecurity

 An overview of the standard including its main principles and requirements, as well as an in-depth analysis of the role that Upstream plays in the implementation of the standard.